Neutrino mass model with a modular $S_4$ symmetry: Model

 Fig.~\ref{fig:2} shows correlations among Dirac CP phase $\delta_{CP}$ and Majorana phases $\alpha_{21,31}$ in case of NH.
 The color distribution is the same as the one in Fig.~\ref{fig:tau}.
-The Dirac CP phase tends to be localized at nearby $\pi/2$, even though there is whole allowed range within 5$\sigma$.
-While the Mojorana phases $\alpha_{21,31}$ run over whole the range, but there is a linear correlation between them.

-We show two sample points in Tab.~\ref{samplelepton}, where the first one is selected so as to minimize $\Delta\chi^2$, while the second one is chosen that $\delta_{CP}^\ell$ be closest value of best fit; $195^\circ$.
+The Dirac CP phase and the Majorana phase $\alpha_{31}$ run over whole the range.
+The Majorana phase $\alpha_{21}$ runs over whole the range except around $180^\circ$.
+We show two sample points in Tab.~\ref{samplelepton}, where the first one is selected so as to minimize $\chi^2$, while the second one is chosen that $\delta_{CP}^\ell$ be closest value of best fit; $195^\circ$.
+In case of IH we have found allowed region above the range of $2\sigma$, but all of the regions are excluded by the constraint of $\mu\to e\gamma$.
+Thus, we do not show the results in this case.

 \if0

 Fig.~\ref{fig:3} shows correlation between $\ell_i\to\ell_j\gamma$ and $D_N$ in case of NH, where the green, blue, and red plots respectively show three mass eigenstates of $D_N$.
 The maximum values of BR($\mu\to e\gamma$), BR($\tau\to e\gamma$), and BR($\tau\to \mu\gamma$) are respectively $1.3\times 10^{-17}$, $1.4 \times 10^{-19}$, and $8.0 \times 10^{-20}$.
 The ranges of $D_N$ are respectively 40 TeV $\le D_{N_1} \le$ 80 TeV, 130 TeV $\le D_{N_2} \le$ 420 TeV, and 160 TeV $\le D_{N_3} \le$ 480 TeV.
 These suggest that they are totally safe for LFV constraints. \fi